 Gartner Group has found more than a little magic in the field services management (FSM) sector with their latest round of research—a market the research firm sees as booming.

-As Microsoft Partners, we at Sopris agree because we are also seeing the explosion in exploration and implementation: field services is no longer merely the tail that wags the door, but a way for organizations to unleash the potential of the cloud for Microsoft Dynamics AX and Dynamics 365.
+As Microsoft Partners, we at Sopris agree because we are also seeing the explosion in exploration and implementation: field services is no longer merely the tail that wags the door.
+Field services growth is a way for organizations to unleash the potential of the cloud for Microsoft Dynamics AX and Dynamics 365.

 According to Gartner’s “Magic Quadrant for Field Service Management” report: The FSM market is growing rapidly in response to proven business results from projects and technology developments in mobility, SaaS [Software as a Service] and machine learning.”